V. T. Dehejia

 V. T. Dehejia was an Indian career civil servant and bank executive.
 He is most notable for having served as the fifth Chairman of State Bank of India.

 Career

 Early career

-He was one of the early recipients of the Jamsetjee Nusserwanjee Tata Scholarship established in 1892.
+Dehejia was one of the early recipients of the Jamsetjee Nusserwanjee Tata Scholarship established in 1892.
 He was known for being an outstanding scholar in his school days and achieved many laurels.

 Civil Service

-He joined the Imperial Civil Service before India's independence in 1947.
+Dehejia joined the Imperial Civil Service before India's independence in 1947.

-He was the district collector of Ahmednagar district in Maharashtra from 27 April 1935 to 07 December 1935.
+Dehejia was the district collector of Ahmednagar district in Maharashtra from 27 April 1935 to 7 December 1935.

-He has also served in the post of secretary to the Ministry of Finance (India).
+Dehejia has also served in the post of secretary to the Ministry of Finance (India).

 Banking career

-He served as the fifth Chairman of State Bank of India from March 1965 until February 1969.
+Dehejia served as the fifth Chairman of State Bank of India from March 1965 until February 1969.